isomerpages/moh-vaccinegov/_locations/mobile-vaccination-team.md

 title: Mobile Vaccination Team
 permalink: /locations/mvt
 ---
 The mobile vaccination teams will be deployed at each location for a few days to a week, before moving to other locations, and returning to the original location to administer the second vaccination dose.

-This is to ensure that those who had receive the first dose will get their second dose at the same location.
+If you have received the first dose with the mobile vaccination team, you will be informed of the date to return for the second dose.
+The second dose will administrated at the same place as the first dose

 The operating hours for the Mobile Vaccination Teams are: 9am to 11.30am and 1pm to 4.30pm